kiwix/kiwix-android-custom/README.md

 - `new`, A boolean value, when set to `true`, it triggers the creation and storage of a dummy release Bundle during the current workflow run.
+- `upload_bundle` A boolean value.
+When set to true, it uploads the bundle to the Play Store, Otherwise, it uploads the APK.

 You can also create this new file using Github IO.
 Go to https://github.com/kiwix/kiwix-android-custom/new/master and type